barchart/alerting-service-public/docs/content/concepts/security.md

 * Algorithm: ```HMAC-SHA256``` (aka ```HS256```)
 * Secret: ```"public-knowledge-1234567890"```

-Since the demo environment is intended for testing and evaluation purposes only, the _"secret"_ is shared intentionally.
-This means data saved in the demo environment can be viewed and manipulated by anyone.
+Since the _demo_ environment is intended for testing and evaluation purposes only, the _"secret"_ is intentionally publicized.
+Data saved in the demo environment can be viewed and manipulated by anyone.
 Use caution with any sensitive data.

 #### Production